Marcin Zaleski

 Marcin Zaleski (1796 – 16 September 1877) was a Polish painter, a representative of Neoclassicism, considered the greatest Polish vedutist of the 19th century.
-He mostly painted the cityscapes of Warsaw, Kraków and Vilnius.
+He mostly painted the cityscapes of Warsaw, Kraków and Wilno.

 Biography

 Zaleski was born in Kraków.
 He received his education in Kraków and Warsaw.
 In 1817−1822, Zaleski worked as a decorator in a Warsaw theatre while producing copies of paintings.
 In 1828 the artist exhibited his own work for the first time and received a scholarship to continue his education as a painter.
 He then continued to study painting in Germany, France and Italy.
 He was also among the first daguerreotypists in Warsaw.
 He took first photographs around 1840, though they have not survived to the present day and it remains unknown what exactly they depicted.
 In 1846 the artist became a professor of perspective at the School of Fine Arts in Warsaw.

 Zaleski died in Warsaw in 1877 at the age of 80 and was buried the Powązki Cemetery.